regosen/Gapless-5/README.md

 ## Demos

-The following sites utilize Gapless-5.
+The following sites utilize Gapless 5.
 If you'd like to be featured here, please contact the repo owner or start a new issue!

-- Gapless 5 demonstration page.
-It utilizes key mappings for cueing and other transport bar features. <br/>https://ccrma.stanford.edu/~regosen/gapless5
+- <b>Gapless 5 Demonstration Page:</b> utilizes key mappings for cueing and other transport bar features. <br/>https://ccrma.stanford.edu/~regosen/gapless5

-- THE402: an electronic music looping experience. <br/>https://the402.wertstahl.de/player
+- <b>THE402:</b> an electronic music looping experience. <br/>https://the402.wertstahl.de/player

+- <b>Bernardo.fm:</b> featuring electronic and hip-hop artists. <br/>https://beta.bernardo.fm/#!page=music

-- Listening page for Zen Finger Painting's latest album.
-It utilizes several callbacks to interact with the rest of the page. <br/>http://www.zenfingerpainting.com
+- <b>This is Nerdpop:</b> Interactive listening page for Zen Finger Painting's indie pop album. <br/>http://www.zenfingerpainting.com

 ## Features

-- player can have multiple tracks
+- Players can have multiple tracks
-- page can have multiple players
+- Pages can have multiple players
+- Memory management (see `loadLimit` under options)
-- seamless transitions between tracks
+- Seamless transitions between tracks
-  - pre-loading of subsequent tracks
+  - Pre-loading of subsequent tracks
-  - files don't need to be fully loaded to start playback
+  - Files don't need to be fully loaded to start playback
+- Track shuffling during playback
-- UI is optional
+- Optional built-in UI
-- no Flash!

 ## Browser Support

 - Safari (including iOS)
 - Chrome (including Android)
 - Firefox
+- Other browers (UI untested, but they probably work as well)

-*NOTE for Boostrap users: Bootstrap's css will mess up the player's look.
+*NOTE for Boostrap users: Bootstrap's CSS will mess up the optional built-in UI.
 If you don't need Bootstrap in its entirety, try using Twitter customize to get just the subset of rules you need.*

 ## Getting Started
 ### Using npm